athenekilta/ilmomasiina/README.md

 **Optional**: You can create mockup data for development by running `npm run create-fake-data`.
 During development, database can be resetted with `npm run reset-db`.

 ### Troubleshooting (Ubuntu)
 If `npm start` gives error `Error: You must provide a 'secret' in your authentication configuration`, it probably means that the `.env` file is not loaded correctly.
-A quick fix for this is to either use `export VARIABLE=value` for all the variables.
+A quick fix for this is to run `export $(cat .env)` in project root directory.

 ## Mailgun setup